Analysis | Why Latest Ebola Outbreak Raises Fears Across Borders

 Ebola is one of the deadliest diseases on Earth, with a fatality rate as high as 90%.
 It’s among a handful of illnesses so dangerous that governments consider them threats to national security.
 An epidemic in West Africa that began in late 2013 and died down in 2016 killed more than 11,000 people, exceeding the counts from all previous waves combined.
-Worries are rising again.
+Now Ebola is emerging again.

 1. What’s causing alarms?

-A new outbreak in the Democratic Republic of Congo that began in August 2018 has infected more than 2,000 people and killed more than 1,300.
+A new outbreak in the Democratic Republic of Congo that began in August 2018 has infected more than 2,000 people and killed more than 1,300 -- making it the deadliest since the 2013 crisis.
 Several cases were confirmed in neighboring Uganda in June, raising fears again of a wider contagion.
 Ebola disease is endemic to Congo, meaning it’s constantly present but generally under control.
 The International Federation of Red Cross and Red Crescent Societies says the latest outbreak has reached a tipping point, with as many as 20 new cases being reported each day, and efforts to combat it need to be drastically scaled up.

 2. How’s that going?